pypa/setuptools/.github/ISSUE_TEMPLATE/setuptools-warns-about-python-2-incompatibility.md

 try them first. -->

 - [ ] Python 2 is required for this application.
+- [ ] I maintain the software that installs Setuptools (if not, please contact that project).
 - [ ] Setuptools installed with pip 9 or later.
 - [ ] Pinning Setuptools to `setuptools<45` in the environment was unsuccessful.